My Tommy Rodriguez Review

-Many Amazon automation agencies require their clients (and members of selective groups) to sign an NDA.
+Many Amazon automation agencies require their clients (and members of selective groups) to sign an NDA, which is one factor that causes some to wonder if Amazon automation is illegal.
 This could be why Tommy has very few negative YouTube reviews and even fewer success stories published away from his platform.

 Link: “Today we’re looking at someone who apparently earns millions…we actually don’t have any sort of proof other than he owns a lot of cars.”

 Tyler: “I thought his service was a no-brainer.
 It’s going well now, I have no complaints with the service.”

 Adrian: “We reached out to [Tommy] through Instagram, reached out to some of [his] clients, asked them questions, is this a scam?
 Is this the real thing?
 And everybody had great things to say.”

 I would be extra wary of listening to Tommy’s clients.
 After all, he’s very interested in investor relations.
 Just look at what he recently paid an affiliate to promote his Amazon franchise: